darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 > **Download Note**: When downloading files, if no destination path is specified, the file will be downloaded with the same path structure as stored in Cloud Storage.
 Use the optional third parameter to specify a custom destination path.
 >
 > **Delete Note**: When deleting files, make sure to specify the exact path as stored in Cloud Storage.
 The deletion is permanent and cannot be undone.
+>
+> **Bucket Deletion Warning**: Deleting a bucket will permanently remove all files and data within it.
+This action cannot be undone.
+Make sure the bucket is empty or you have backed up any important data before deletion.
+>
+> **Force Delete Warning**: Using `--force` will permanently delete ALL objects in the bucket before deleting the bucket itself.
+This is irreversible and will remove all files, folders, and data within the bucket.

 ## Command Reference